 The emphasis in Language Arts is to introduce the basic skills needed to be successful and independent readers.
-The total program includes the development of auditory and visual skills, as well as, writing skills, oral language and vocabulary development.
+The program includes the development of auditory and visual skills, as well as, writing skills, oral language and vocabulary development.

 Our math program is based on the development of number skills through frequent use of many kinds of manipulative materials, as well as, early paper pencil work.
 This provides the foundation for pattern development, comparisons, geometric shapes, graphing, simple time and money and learning basic number combinations.